-If a student is not meeting SAP at the end of the payment period, their financial aid is suspended and they are monitored for grades and/or attendance improvements.
+If a student is not meeting SAP at the end of the payment period, their financial aid is suspended and they are monitored for grades and/or attendance improvements to be able to complete within the maximum time frame.
 When a student reaches a point in their program where it is not possible to reach the requirements for successful completion, they are dismissed from the program.